andrearanica/basic-exercises-php/README.md

 # basic-exercises-php
 Collection of exercises that I use for school
-- Login: simple login system
+- Login: simple login system that reads accounts from file